osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 - **componentId**: Specifies the type of adapter, for example _Modbus_
 - **componentType**: Specifies the data source, for example _Modbus1_

 Each stream created for the selected measurement has a unique identifier (Stream ID).
 If a custom stream ID is specified for the measurement in the data selection configuration, the adapter will use that stream ID to create the stream.
-Otherwise, the connector constructs the stream ID using the following format:
+Otherwise, the adapter constructs the stream ID using the following format:

 ```code
 <Adapter Component ID>.<Unit ID>.<Register Type>.<Register Offset>